 We can’t guarantee that social shares won’t be affected when we do the upgrade.

 Some social share plugins do a good job of maintaining social shares after the change.
 Generally, they do this by storing the shares from the http version of the site in their system, then adding on the new, https shares to give a total.
-We’ve found that these plugins do a good job of this:
+We’ve found that the Social Pug Pro plugin does a good job of this.

-So if you have one of these plugins, it is very likely that your social shares won’t be affected.
+So if you have this plugin, it is very likely that your social shares won’t be affected.
 If social share counts are important to you, we recommend you purchase Social Pug Pro before the upgrade.

 3. Social shares are really important to me!